Adolf Hitler in Vienna 1906-1913

 Unfortunately, although other buildings on the street have survived, it was at the site of the Morgenstern store that the modern building of Deutsche Bank was built.

-The building externally, and especially with regard to the interior, has retained almost the same appearance that Adolf Hitler visited it in Vienna.
-The interior of the restaurant, which is located on the ground floor, has not changed since 1871.
+While the exterior of the building changed significantly since the early XX century, the interior of the restaurant, which is located on the ground floor, has slightly changed since 1871.